-General Question 1: Funds, counterparties [Last update: 21 May 2014]
+General Question 1: Funds, counterparties [Last update: 12 July 2018.
+This version is applicable until 17 June 2020]

 - (a) Should the funds (e.g. UCITs, AIF, unincorporated funds) be considered as the counterparty to a derivative transaction in the context of EMIR, or should it be the fund manager? - (b) Do entities with a charitable nature or otherwise a non-profit profile have to report under EMIR? - (c) Should an umbrella fund that is a UCITS or an AIF be considered as the counterparty to a derivative transaction in the context of EMIR, or should the sub-funds thereof be considered as the counterparties?